For Most College Savers, Prepaid 529 Plans Don't Make the Grade

 Read the fine print before you enroll.

 One big problem with prepaid tuition plans is that they hem you in.
 The way many states' prepaid plans work is this: If you buy a tuition credit today, you can only redeem it at full value at a participating in-state public school.
 If the student decides to attend a private school or an out-of-state public school, the plans will give you a refund, but some will only give you an amount based on average tuition levels at the state public institutions.
-Others will only give you the original contribution plus or minus some small amount of interest, such as 2% or 3%, in which case you likely would have done better saving in a conventional 529 savings plan, which allow you to use the funds at virtually any accredited college or university.
+Others will only give you the original contribution plus or minus some small amount of interest, such as 2% or 3%, in which case you likely would have done better saving in a conventional 529 savings plan, which allow you to use the money in your account at virtually any accredited college or university.

 Prepaid plans also come with their fair share of stipulations.
 You usually need to be a resident of a given state to invest in its prepaid plan.
 You also might be required to keep your money in the plan for a minimum number of years (three years for many plans), and you might only be able to contribute to your plan at certain times a year.
 (The specific guidelines vary from state to state.)

 Another huge consideration: Make sure you understand what happens if the plan has underfunded liabilities, or if the plan funds are growing at a rate that is not likely to keep pace with tuition inflation.
 Some states have guarantees in place; others do not.
 Many college planning experts recommend reading the plan’s annual report, which you can find online.
-(For example, take a look at the Florida Prepaid 529 Savings Plan's annual report here.)

 Do the math before you sign on.